-Professor Joaquín Rodríguez-López has received three awards for his impact on students through his classroom teaching and through his mentorship of undergraduate researchers.
+Professor Joaquín Rodríguez-López has received three awards for his impact on students through his classroom teaching and through his mentorship of undergraduate researchers—two campus level awards from the Office of the Provost and a third award from the College of Liberal Arts & Sciences.

 "Professor Lopez is probably the most understanding and compassionate professor I have had in my time at U of I,” the student said.